Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

   }
   ```

-##  Text input controls
+##  Text
-For text input controls, you can use the `textField` component.
+For text input controls, use the `textField` component.
+This component has some validations that may occur and errors can be displayed when the value is invalid.
+These validations are part of the input control and defined in JRS.
-Depending on the metadata defined for your text input control, all proper validations will be applied to it
-automatically.

-E.g. assume you have defined the input control as **mandatory**, then the input control will be invalid
-in case the user leaves it empty.

-So far only 1 style has been defined for this component, so you could ignore passing any attribute to this
-input control.
-However, the full configuration is:
   ```js
   {
        singleValueText: {